 Spice Cake Base

-- 15.25 oz boxed spice cake mix - This is the size of a standard box of cake mix; you can give or take about an ounce of mix without changing the recipe.
-If you can't find spice cake mix, yellow cake mix with about a tablespoon of pumpkin pie spice works too!
+- 15.25 oz boxed spice cake mix - This is a standard-sized box size; anywhere from 13-16 oz of mix will work.
+If you can't find spice cake, use yellow cake mix + 1 tablespoon pumpkin pie spice (or 2 teaspoon cinnamon + ½ teaspoon nutmeg) for a similar flavor.

-- 1 cup eggnog - Instead of milk, we're using eggnog in the cake batter to make it super rich!
+- 1 cup eggnog - Instead of milk/water called for on the box, we're using eggnog to make it super rich!
+Full-fat eggnog gives the most flavor, but reduced-fat also works.

 Eggnog Custard Filling